Ltran0325/MSP432-Solenoid-Lockbox/README.md

 **Criteria:**

 - Successfully unlock your lock box (by turning ON the LED connects to P2.5) after you input the correct passcode and pressed the OPEN key .
 - Successfully lock your lock box (by turning on the LED at P2.5 & blink the LED at P5.0) after you input the correct passcode again and press the LOCK key
 - You input a wrong passcode 5 times (LED does not turn on), and get locked for ~1 minute with '-Ld-' show on your display.
-Then you input a correct passcode during the locked-    down -period but the box does not open (LED at P2.5 does not turn on).
+- Then you input a correct passcode during the locked-    down -period but the box does not open (LED at P2.5 does not turn on).

--The 7-segment display should show the passcode you entered every time, whether is correct or not.
+- The 7-segment display should show the passcode you entered every time, whether is correct or not.

--The 7-segment display should show the corresponding characters '-Ld-' & '-LOC' at lock & lockdown state.
+- The 7-segment display should show the corresponding characters '-Ld-' & '-LOC' at lock & lockdown state.

 **Lockbox Flowchart:**
 ![image](https://user-images.githubusercontent.com/62213019/110027542-f5050000-7ce6-11eb-9001-580a07f68d1e.png)